Emergency Dentist — Pearland, TX

 If you or a loved one suddenly suffers an injury to the teeth, don’t call 911, call Eco Dental!
-We’re the best place for you to get urgent dental care, and we’ll be able to see you quicker than anyone else.
-When you call in, we’ll make an appointment to see you as soon as possible (even the same day!), and our team will walk you through basic first-aid.
+We’re the best place for you to get urgent dental care, and we’ll be able to see you more quickly than anyone else.
+When you call in, we’ll make an appointment to see you as soon as possible (even the same day!), and our team will walk you through basic first aid.
 This is the kind of attention and service you simply won’t get at most hospitals/clinics, so when you need dental care FAST, be sure to call us first.

 Unparalleled Experience & Qualifications

 Both Dr. Nguyen and Dr. Hua have years of experience handling all types of dental emergencies, so when you’re in need of immediate dental care, they’re definitely the people you want to see!
 And, unlike your local ER, we see emergency dental patients right away and don’t make them spend hours in a waiting room.
 Our goal is to solve your problem and get you back to your normal life as quickly as possible.

 - Contact us right away.
 The sooner you give us a call, the better chance we have of restoring your smile.
 Over the phone, an experienced team member will provide you with first-aid instructions to help you manage your situation at home.

 - Have an emergency exam.
 When you get to our office, we’ll conduct a detailed examination to identify the cause of your situation.
 During your appointment, we’ll do everything we can to relieve your pain.

 - Discuss your options.
 Our team will review our findings with you and help you explore your treatment options.
 Based on our findings, we’ll recommend the best solution to your situation.

 - Get the care you need.
 We’ll work quickly to repair your smile and protect your teeth.
 Rest assured – we’ll always focus on your health, safety, and comfort.